-“As you enter through the front door you are greeted by an open-tread feature timber staircase that takes you upstairs to the home’s three bedrooms and two bathrooms.
+“There’s an open-tread feature timber staircase as you enter through the front door.
+This leads upstairs to the home’s three bedrooms and two bathrooms.
 Two of the bedrooms, including the master, have french doors out to the front balcony.

 “The laundry is located off the kitchen, and includes a separate powder room.
 Back on the entrance level is a double garage with internal access and an over-sized study,” says Katie.

-“We used Australian Beech hardwood flooring throughout the house (other than the bedrooms which we carpeted) and a colour palette of white, charcoal and black.
+“We used Australian Beech hardwood flooring throughout the house other than the bedrooms which we carpeted.
+And we kept the colour palette simple using mainly white, charcoal and black.

 “The bedrooms are painted in Dulux ‘Natural White’ with built-in wardrobes and mirrored doors and a walk-in robe in the master.
 They’re also fitted with ceiling fans.”

-“In our area, the current median house price is approximately $750,000 so we were lucky to get the block at the price we paid.
+“In our area, the current median house price is approximately $750,000.
+So we were lucky to get the block at the price we paid.
 We bought the block for $300,000 and completed the build for around $350,000.
-There were also some further expenses not covered in the build such as fees for a surveyor, draftsman, town planner and acoustic engineer.
+Plus we paid some additional expenses that weren’t covered in the build.
+For example, fees for a surveyor, draftsman, town planner and acoustic engineer.